magento/knowledge-base/docs/article-templates/template-formatting-daniel.md

 ## Blockquote Quotiation

->This is a blockquote quotation
+>This is a blockquote quotation.
+Blockquotes cannot be consecutive.
+They must have a different type of text between them to be recognized as separate blockquotes.

 ## Escape Characters